Author guidelines

 - Conflicts of interest: Authors are required to disclose financial or non-financial interests that are directly or indirectly related to the work submitted for publication.

 - Author Contributions: Authors are required to include a statement that specifies the contribution of every author to the research and preparation of the manuscript.
 Example statement: “All authors contributed to the study conception and design.
-Material preparation, data collection and analysis were performed by Author A and Author B. Author C supervised all phases of the study, including the manuscript writing.
+Material preparation, data collection and analysis were performed by Author A and Author B. Author C supervised all phases of the study, including manuscript writing.
 All authors read and approved the final manuscript.”

 - Data availability: All original research papers must include a Data Availability Statement.
 Data Availability Statements should provide information on where data supporting the results reported in the article can be found.
-Statements should include, where applicable, hyperlinks to publicly archived datasets analyzed or generated during the study.
+Statements should include, where applicable, hyperlinks to publicly archived datasets analysed or generated during the study.
 When it is not possible to share research data publicly, data availability should still be stated in the manuscript along with any conditions for access.
-Example statement: “The datasets generated during and/or analyzed during the current study are not publicly available due to [state reason(s)] but are available from the corresponding author on reasonable request.”
+Example statement: “The datasets generated during and/or analysed during the current study are not publicly available due to [state reason(s)] but are available from the corresponding author on reasonable request.”

-- Ethics approval and consent to participate: For research involving human or animal subjects authors should include a statement that confirms that the study was approved (or granted exemption) by the appropriate institutional and/or national research ethics committee (including the name of the ethics committee and reference number, if available).
+- Ethics approval and consent to participate: For research involving human or animal subjects, authors should include a statement that confirms that the study was approved (or granted exemption) by the appropriate institutional and/or national research ethics committee (including the name of the ethics committee and reference number, if available).
 Example statements: “This study was performed in accordance with the principles of the Declaration of Helsinki and was approved the Ethics Committee of University XXX (Date.../No....).”, “All animal study protocols were approved by the Ethics Committee of University XXX (Date.../No....)”.

 - Consent to participate: For all research involving human subjects, freely-given, informed consent to participate in the study must be obtained from participants (or their parent or legal guardian in the case of children under 16) and a statement to this effect should appear in the manuscript.
 Example statement: “Informed consent was obtained from all individual participants included in the study.”

 - Consent to publish: Individuals may consent to participate in a study, but object to having their data published in a journal article.
 If your manuscript contains any individual person’s data in any form (including any individual details, images or videos), consent for publication must be obtained from that person, or in the case of children, their parent or legal guardian.
 This is in particular applicable to case studies.
-A statement confirming that consent to publish has been received from all participants should appear in the manuscript.
+A statement confirming that consent to publish has been obtained from all participants should be included in the manuscript.
 Example statement: “The authors confirm that human research participants provided informed consent for publication of the XX in Table(s)/Figure(s) YY”

-The original journal title is to be retained in the case of publications published in any language other than English (please denote the language in parenthesis after the reference).
+The original journal title is to be retained in the case of publications published in any language other than English (please denote the language in parentheses after the reference).
 Titles of publications in non‐Latin alphabets should be transliterated.

 Artwork instructions